 A popular breakfast cereal across Africa is ‘pap’.
 It is a porridge that can be made from either maize or millet.
 It can be made into a smooth consistency or gritty, depending on what culture.
 The dish also has different names across countries, with the most common being pap.

-Pap can be referred to as ‘Ugali’ in East Africa as a hot dough made from maize as an accompaniment to soups.
+Pap can be referred to as ‘Ugali’ in East Africa as a hot dough made from maize to accompany soups.
 Pap can also be referred to as ‘Akamu’ or ‘Ogi’ which is a smooth runny porridge made from fermented maize or millet in Nigeria.
 Simple pap in South Africa typically refers to a thick gritty porridge made from millet.
 Below is an easy and healthy recipe combining the flavours, styles, and shapes that pap takes across the African continent.
 Using locally sourced items here in Italy to recreate a widely loved African dish.

 A Simple Recipe for Millet ‘Pap’ Porridge